DataDog/dd-mobile-bridge/API_REFERENCE.md

     Start a span, and returns a unique identifier for the span.

     - `operation`: The operation name of the span.
-    - `timestampMs`: The timestamp when the operation started (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the operation started (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `finishSpan(spanId: string, timestampMs: long, context: map)`

     Finish a started span.

     - `spanId`: The unique identifier of the span.
-    - `timestampMs`: The timestamp when the operation stopped (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the operation stopped (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 #### DdRum